Stake-Weighted Age: Is Numerai's Meta-Model Getting Older?

 Newcomers score competitively.
 Median MMC for first-10-round models tracks 50+ round veterans closely, with no widening gap over time.

-Stake concentration is the real moat.
+Stake concentration is the real barrier.
 The 2+ year cohort holds the large majority of stake, so newcomer influence on the meta-model grows much more slowly than newcomer skill.
 Compounding stake takes time, which is why surviving long enough matters as much as any single round's score.